ValeP314/pp5-tangled-treasure/README.md

 * Issue with quantity buttons not working properly (going to negative figures), to be reviewed.
 * Issue with pictures not formatted (all different sizes).
 * Issue with footer not anchored at the bottom of the page.
 Perhaps add a top margin?
+* there is no confirmation for deleting items, it might be implemented.

 ## Deployment